stuij/gba-serial-adventures/README.md

 will do fine.
 And as an interface program any old UART app will probably do as well.

+This setup can also be used to load multiboot programs.

 This is a tutorial and simple code example to test UART transfers with this setup.
+An option to load multiboot programs is included.

 ![GBA UART demo](uart.jpeg?raw=true "See, it works.")